keboola-rnd/bdl-2025-crewai-fairytales/README.md

 ### Dependencies

+The project uses `uv` for fast and reliable dependency management:

 - **CrewAI**: Multi-agent AI framework for orchestration
 - **CrewAI Tools**: MCP integration for external tool connectivity
 - **Keboola Component**: Integration with Keboola data platform
 - **Pandas**: Data manipulation and processing
 - **Pydantic**: Data validation and serialization
 - **HTTPX**: HTTP client for API interactions

+All dependencies are managed through `pyproject.toml` and can be installed with `uv sync`.

 ### MCP Integration